joerogers12/joerogers12/README.md

 Building in TypeScript, Java, C++, and Python and always learning more

 Currently working on:
-- A drawing tool for users to collaborate with others in real time to create and edit diagrams
+- A whiteboard drawing tool for users to collaborate with others in real time to create and edit diagrams
 - An application built for farmers to easily manage their crops and records

 Goal: Contribute to teams solving real-world problems through thoughtful design, customer focus, and ingenuity